 “I remain concerned that McKinsey & Company — either wittingly or unwittingly — is aiding the CCP’s attempt to supplant the United States and remake the international community in its own image… We must ensure that firms working on behalf of the United States Government and U.S. companies are putting America’s interests first.
 McKinsey’s inability to provide clear, direct answers only exacerbates those concerns,” Rubio said in the letter.

-Previously, the Republican senator sent a letter that inquired about McKinsey’s ties with the CCP.
-In its first response, McKinsey stated that the communist party has never been a client of the company.
+Previously, the Republican senator sent a letter that inquired about the firm’s ties with the CCP.
+In its first response, the firm stated that the Communist Party has never been a client of the company.
 However, the firm admitted in its second response that they have done work for Chinese state-owned enterprises and have also provided advice to provincial as well as local governments.

 Rubio questioned whether McKinsey had taken precautions to make sure that their Chinese clients were not under the control of the military and not involved in human rights violations.
 The firm refused to answer the query under the pretext of maintaining client confidentiality.
-Rubio also slammed McKinsey for dealing with Chinese clients who might be working in industries that are critical to the interests of the United States.
+The Senator also slammed them for dealing with Chinese clients who might be working in industries that are critical to the interests of the United States.

 Back in 2018, media reports exposed deep ties between McKinsey and the Chinese government.
 The company held a retreat in the city of Kashgar, a place that is very close to the Uyghur internment camps.
-McKinsey is said to have played an important role in advancing Beijing’s Belt and Road Initiative (BRI), a project that has attracted criticism from the U.S. government, including concerns of how it is being used for debt-trap diplomacy in developing nations.
+The firm is said to have played an important role in advancing Beijing’s Belt and Road Initiative (BRI), a project that has attracted criticism from the U.S. government, including concerns about how it is being used for debt-trap diplomacy in developing nations.